LoginRadius/engineering-portal/content/rest-api-kubernetes/index.md

 ---
-title: "How to Deploy REST API in Kubernetes"
+title: "How to Deploy a REST API in Kubernetes"
 date: "2021-02-03"
 coverImage: "cover.png"
 author: "Andy Yeung"
 tags: ["Kubernetes"]
-description: "The Kubernetes API is the front end of the Kubernetes control plane, Check out how to create and deploy a REST API in local Kubernetes."
+description: "Beginner guide on how to create and deploy a REST API in local Kubernetes."
 ---

-The Kubernetes API is the front end of the control plane of Kubernetes and is how users communicate with their cluster of Kubernetes.
-The server of the API decides whether a request is legitimate and processes it afterwards.

 This blog will help you get started on deploying your REST API in Kubernetes.
 First, we'll set up a local Kubernetes cluster, then create a [simple API](https://www.loginradius.com/blog/async/what-is-an-api/) to deploy.